https-github-com-elisee10/FoodBuddy/README.md

     * User can click on the recipes
     * User can see a detail page on the recipe

-* Profile Screen
+* Jokes Screen
-    * User can see their own profile
+    * User can see jokes
-    * User can save their favorite recipe
+    * User can generate random jokes

 * Detail Screen
     * User can click an item to see the details